ethereumclassic/ethereumclassic.github.io/content/blog/2019-12-10-ecip-1056-finalization/index.en.md

 So please join us on this important call so we can finalize Agharta and get ready for some amazing changes to be added to ETC!

-An [ics file](./invite.ics) has been made so you can save the event on your calendar.

 Looking forward to seeing you all there!